Rubbish and Recycling

 Call us on 01493 742200 for advice if you have clinical waste that is contaminated with blood borne matter.
 Should you have incontinence items these can be bagged and placed in your grey bin.
 If this causes capacity issues within your grey bin, please refer to information under 'Can I have an extra wheeled bin?' and complete the application form.

 You can take other hazardous waste to the Caister Recycling Centre on certain dates that we will advertise.
 See Norfolk Council's hazardous waste page to see which items you can take.
 Please note that paint is now classed as hazardous waste.

 The Health and Safety Executive website offers advice on managing asbestos.

 Households containing six or more individuals can apply for an extra grey bin.
-This grey bin is slightly smaller than the normal sized bin at 140 litres.
+From April 2017 there will be an administration charge for this service.